autonity/docs.autonity.org/concepts/architecture/index.md

 Consensus committee membership is computed by the Autonity Protocol Contract; see [committee selection](/concepts/architecture/#committee-selection).

 #### Slashing penalty computation
 The Autonity Oracle Contract manages the computation of accountability penalties for proven oracle price reporting faults at epoch end.
 A slashing model is implemented with penalties applied for reporting "outlier" prices falling outside a tolerance threshold of the median prices reported by other oracles in the [oracle network](/concepts/oracle-network).
-The contract implements logic to:

-- Calculate penalties based on parameters set in the [protocol configuration](/concepts/ofd/#protocol-configuration) and dynamic factors specific to the epoch circumstances.
+The contract calculates penalties based on parameters set in the [protocol configuration](/concepts/oafd/#protocol-configuration) and dynamic factors specific to the epoch circumstances.
 See [slashing amount calculation](/concepts/ofd/#slashing-amount-calculation).

 Depending upon the validator's inactivity score the protocol will apply penalties to: